docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 The title property provides an optional label; the titleLayout property places the label with respect to the list.
-You can specify the choice items on creation of the list object, or afterward using the list object’s add() method.
-You can remove items programmatically with the list object’s remove() and removeAll() methods.
+You can specify the choice items on creation of the list object, or afterward using the list object's add() method.
+You can remove items programmatically with the list object's remove() and removeAll() methods.

 ListItem